Why be a fellow?

-Lead.
 Fellows run a variety of Affinity Groups that focus on a wide range of policy issues.
-Activities range from planning and promoting presentations by distinguished guest speakers, to workshops, symposia, and multi-day conferences.
+Activities range from planning and promoting presentations by distinguished guest speakers, to workshops, symposia and multi-day conferences.

-Learn about career opportunities in academia, nonprofit, government, and the private sector at the fellows' career summit and via a fellows' career listserv.
+Learn about career opportunities in academia, nonprofit, government, and the private sector throughout your fellowship, at the STPF career summit, and via the STPF career email list.